 The nearby pedestrian area reveals a series of “jewels”: Juliet’s home with its famous balcony, Piazza delle Erbe with its colorful daily market and the imposing facade of the Medieval City Hall.

 Also found nearby are the tall brick Lamberti Tower, the Arche Scaligere, the elaborate late Gothic tombs of the Della Scala family, who ruled the city until it was conquered by Venice at the beginning of the 15th century.

 Our walk continues along the river, which embraces the city in a wide curve, to Arco dei Gavi, originally built as a “private” triumphal arch (1st century A.D.) but later used as a monumental gate into the city walls.

 Not far from Arco dei Gavi is Castelvecchio, the other celebrated symbol of Verona, a powerful Gothic castle scenically built right over the Adige.

 The magnificent building, today a museum, exemplifies the pride of Can Grande Della Scala, lord of the city in the mid 14th century.

 The final “gem” of our journey inside Verona is San Zeno, a masterpiece of Romanesque architecture, displaying large polychrome walls, a 10th century crypt, an altarpiece by the Renaissance painter Andrea Mantegna and a well preserved cloister.

 In the afternoon we’ll drive to the nearby Valpolicella area, famous for its vineyards and above all for Amarone, one of the most prestigious aged red wines of Italy.

 Amarone is almost legendary, born as a very fortunate “mistake”!
-Its unique and distinctive character comes from the addition of dried grapes during fermentation, and now that you are here, you cannot miss tasting it.
+Its unique and distinctive character comes from the drying of the grapes before fermentation, and now that you are here, you cannot miss tasting it.